Skip to content

 HS 110: Engaging the Arts

 In this course, students will explore a range of visual and performing arts through programming at Clark and in the larger Worcester community while developing aesthetic understanding, critical judgment, and appreciation for creative process and the challenges of public presentation.
-While Clark Arts and related Higgins School programming in music, visual arts, and theater provide the core opportunities for event attendance, students are encouraged to seek out additional opportunities on campus and beyond.
+While Clark Arts and related Higgins Institute programming in music, visual arts, and theater provide the core opportunities for event attendance, students are encouraged to seek out additional opportunities on campus and beyond.
 Weekly class discussions foster a deeper understanding of the history, aesthetics, politics, practicalities, and processes of creative work and its presentation.
 In-class readings, screenings, and listening sessions as well as creative exploration across a range of media will allow students to develop their own ideas for practice-based projects, such as creative work, criticism, advocacy, education, and outreach.
 This half-unit course may be added to a standard four-course load without fifth course approval, is offered on a “pass/fail” grading basis, and is not repeatable for credit.
-As with other Higgins School courses, this class is designed to help students strengthen and enhance their college experience and to forge connections across and beyond conventional coursework.
+As with other Higgins Institute courses, this class is designed to help students strengthen and enhance their college experience and to forge connections across and beyond conventional coursework.

 COURSE LISTINGS AND SCHEDULES

-The Higgins School periodically offers team-taught interdisciplinary courses that integrate our ongoing symposia topics.
+The Higgins Institute periodically offers team-taught interdisciplinary courses that integrate our ongoing symposia topics.
 These classes are intended to generate new perspectives from cross-disciplinary instructor pairings and to sustain faculty and student collaborations across and beyond conventional disciplinary and methodological boundaries.
 Courses may be lecture/discussion or seminar-style and may be offered at any level appropriate, including First Year Intensive.

 Past team-taught offerings have included: